Frequently asked questions for Girls Journeying Together groups.

 Growing up can be many things: exciting, sometimes a bit scary, at times rocky, and often fun.
 Some parts of the journey can only be made alone, inside of you.
 Other parts of the journey can be shared with your friends or your family.

 Our girlfriends can be a real support, right the way through to adulthood.
 Even when you’re close to your Mum, there are times when it’s easier to talk with other girls.
+In girls’ group we all keep what other girls say private to our group.
 In the group we’ll get to know each other, have fun, and I’ve much to share with all of you too.

 This group is for girls aged 10 – 12 (who are at least in year six of primary school).
 We’ll meet monthly for a year and finish with a party.
 Most of the meetings will be just girls together but we will invite your mothers to join us a couple of times.